Photo Source: Bethany World Prayer Center

 Long ago, the prosperity of Gujarat state enticed people from the surrounding states, thus becoming a target of various Muslim tribes who made annual raids to the region for many years.
 The Islamic rulers reached their greatest power under the Moghal dynasty and overtook the Gujarat kingdom by the end of the thirteenth century.
 However, the Hindu Maratha fought the Moghals and also established an empire in Gujarat.
 While war continued between these and other groups over the Gujarat territory, the British rose to power by 1817.
 Attempting to mend what the Maratha left behind, they began dispersing farmland to the settlers.

-Although other Bhil tribes (the Dubla, the Chodhari, and the Dhodia) live in the same region as the Gamti, they live in separate villages.
-Neither the Dhodia nor the Gamti intermarry with other groups.
+Although other Bhil tribes (the Dubla, the Chodhari, and the Dhodia) live in the same region as the Gamit, they live in separate villages.
+Neither the Dhodia nor the Gamit intermarry with other groups.
 However, they do make exceptions by marrying the Chodhari Bhil.
 Cross-cousin marriages are also permitted.
 The men have more than one wife when they can afford it.
 The wives are "bought" while they are still young girls.
 At the wedding parties, it is customary for the men, rather than the women, to sing.

 If a young couple wishes to marry but cannot afford the bride price, it is common for the girl to be willingly abducted by the young man.
 They return home after several months and have their union sanctioned.

-Most of the Gamti have given up the nomadic lifestyles of their ancestors and have settled into farming.
+Most of the Gamit have given up the nomadic lifestyles of their ancestors and have settled into farming.
 They inhabit the more richly forested eastern areas of Surat district, an area well known for its rich soils and fine cotton crop.
 Many others live in areas where, because of the heavy rainfall, they are able to cultivate rice.
 Forest labor, hunting, and fishing are secondary to agriculture, as well as trade labor in the cities.

-Among the Gamti, the town leaders (headmen) have only social functions to perform.
+Among the Gamit, the town leaders (headmen) have only social functions to perform.
 Village houses are usually scattered near the streams so that the people might easily draw water, fish, and water their cattle.
 Homes are typically built by hired labor.
 They are small bamboo huts made with tiled roofs.
 The poorer villagers live in mud huts that they build themselves.
-The important thing to note is that the Gamti residences are all beyond the tidal flows of the rivers.
+The important thing to note is that the Gamit residences are all beyond the tidal flows of the rivers.

 * Ask God to raise up prayer teams who will break up the soil through worship and intercession.